IT Support Ajax

 IT Support for Ajax’s Key Sectors

-Ajax’s IT support buying base clusters in three groups: large-scale fulfillment and distribution, small-and-mid manufacturing and specialty operators, and a commuter-economy professional-services sector that has exploded as residential growth has continued.
+Ajax’s IT support buying base clusters in three groups: large-scale fulfillment and distribution, small-and-mid manufacturing and specialty operators, and a commuter-economy professional-services sector that has grown alongside the town’s residential expansion.

 Small-and-mid manufacturing and specialty operators.
 Fabrication, specialty components, packaging, and light manufacturing along Salem Road and Harwood Avenue.
 Downstream customers include auto-supply tier-2 and tier-3 operators feeding the GM Oshawa plant.
 Cybersecurity posture here is IATF 16949 awareness, OT-IT segmentation on plant networks, and the gradual arrival of CMMC-adjacent language for firms selling into US defense-adjacent supply chains.

 Commuter professional services.
 Accountants, legal practices, financial planners, wellness providers, and consulting firms serving Ajax residents and Toronto-commuter customers.
-Hybrid M365 plus Azure, CRM-driven workflows, retention-policy document management under provincial regulatory oversight.
+Hybrid M365 plus Azure, CRM-driven workflows, retention-policy document management under provincial regulatory oversight, including LSO and CPA Ontario obligations for legal and accounting practices.

 A CISSP-certified security lead reviews every Ajax client’s environment quarterly, ensuring your posture keeps pace with whichever compliance framework is knocking next.